AndrewTanga/KQL-Templates/README.md

 // Querying for changes to network security groups AzureActivity
 | where OperationNameValue == "MICROSOFT.NETWORK/NETWORKSECURITYGROUPS/SECURITYRULES/WRITE"
-// Optionally, specific Resource Groups:
-// | where ResourceGroup in ("resource-group-1", "resource-group-2")
+| where ResourceGroup in "resource-group-1"
 | order by TimeGenerated

 // Deletion activities within a certain timespan